 In order to apply and receive this scholarship, students must work for one of the Denver Area Council's summer camps (Peaceful Valley Scout Ranch or Tahosa High Adventure Base) for one full year.
 Interested applicants should request a Camp Director Evaluation form from their camp supervisor.

 The Guidelines & General Information explain the admission process and requirements.
-Also, please see the Checklists indicating the due dates of various Madden Scholarship program forms to the Denver Area Council office for both the New Madden Merit Scholarship applicants and our Continuing Madden Merit Scholars.
+Also, please see the Checklists indicating the due dates of various Madden Scholarship program forms to the Denver Area Council office for the New Madden Merit Scholarship applicants.

 General Madden Scholar Forms and Information